 It’s hard to believe so when you visit the nowadays fancy summer escape, but Nantucket used to be a pretty rough working place.
 The island near Cape Cod once was the very epicenter of the world’s whaling industry.
 A great way to learn about the past of Nantucket and Cape Cod is to visit the Whaling Museum.

 Where to stay

 What all the areas and towns have in common is an idyllic ambience and a strong love for the ocean.
-Although with slightly different characteristics there are no bad bases to have on Cape Cod.
+Although with slightly different characteristics, there are no bad bases on Cape Cod.

 But keep in mind that the driving times on Cape Cod shouldn’t be underestimated.
 The 79 miles (127 km) from Falmouth in the Upper Cape to Provincetown in the Outer Cape often takes roughly 2 hours to drive during the busy summer season.